 Your automotive technician can also work on the differential’s side and spider gear set, roller bearings, and carrier.
 If necessary, a pro mechanic can replace or rebuild the entire differential.

 We’re Always Here to Help

 Now that you know your car’s differential a little better, you can head off trouble before it takes a bad turn.
 We’re here to help at our Bloomington, MN, auto shop or any of our other Kennedy Transmission locations across the state.
+If you are interested in reading more about our auto services and repairs, click here!
 Our automotive experts are always at your service.